Geneieve94/applied-cryptography/README.md

 To execute the source code, a user should type command into terminal as shown below:

-python codefilename -i inputfile -o outputfile -k keyfile -v IV file
+python codefilename -i inputfile -o outputfile -k keyfile -v IV file, the -v -i... can be enter in random sequence as you want.

 The text_cbc and text_ctr are the output testfile from cbc_dec and ctr_dec, these two files are come from testFile1 and keyfile1.